bitrise-io/build-env/README.md

 * __TERRAFORM_WORKSPACE__: Initializes specific terraform workspace (optional)
 * __HELM_REPO__: Setup and initializes helm repository. (optional)

+Terraform initialization checks if a backend configuration file with the name `$TERRAFORM_WORKSPACE-backend.tfvars` is present.
+If such config file is found, it is passed to the init command.
+This can be used to set the remote terraform backend's bucket.

 Usage in bitrise workflow:

 ```yaml